zalando/PGObserver/README.md

 Go [here](https://zalando.github.io/PGObserver/) for some PGObserver screenshots and a nice illustration by Zalando Tech resident artist [Kolja Wilcke](https://github.com/kolja).

 ###Additional Features
-With some extra setup (instructions found [here](https://github.com/zalando/PGObserver/tree/master/extra_features), you can also:
+With some extra setup ([see instructions](https://github.com/zalando/PGObserver/tree/master/extra_features), you can also:

 - monitor blocked processes (needs a cron script on the host DB)
 - monitor pg_stat_statements (needs an enabled pg_stat_statements extension)